readthedocs/readthedocs.org/docs/development/design.rst

 a few features available to ease the process of working with Read the Doc's CSS and static assets.

-To start, you should follow the :doc:`install` instructions to get a working copy of the Read the Docs repository locally.
+To start, you should follow the :doc:`standards` instructions to get a working copy of the Read the Docs repository locally.

+..
+TODO: update to match the new ext-theme

 Style Catalog
 -------------